-√ Securely install new devices
+✓ Securely install new devices

-New IXrouters need to be installed in a secure manner.
-Most importantly, physical access to the routers and PLCs should be restricted by installing it in a locked cabinet or room.
-After all, having physical access to the IXrouter or machine allows you to directly connect to the machine, bypassing the firewall.
+New edge gateways need to be installed in a secure manner.
+Most importantly, physical access to the gateway and PLCs should be restricted by installing it in a locked cabinet or room.
+After all, having physical access to the gateway or machine allows you to directly connect to the machine, bypassing the firewall.

-Registering the router to IXON Cloud is typically done with a configuration file (an ixrouter.conf file) on a USB drive.
+Registering the gateway to IXON Cloud is typically done with a configuration file (an ixrouter.conf file) on a USB drive.
 After registration, we recommend you remove the USB from the device.
-When inserted, the IXrouter will write logging information to the USB for debugging purposes, which may hold confidential information.
+When inserted, the edge gateway will write logging information to the USB for debugging purposes, which may hold confidential information.
 We also recommend you delete the ixrouter.conf file from the USB.
-Generally speaking, there is no confidential information readily available in the configuration file, unless you configure the IXrouter to connect via an authenticated Wi-Fi connection.
-However, the configuration file may be used to register other IXrouters to your IXON Cloud environment
+Generally speaking, there is no confidential information readily available in the configuration file, unless you configure the edge gateway to connect via an authenticated Wi-Fi connection.
+However, the configuration file may be used to register other edge gateways to your IXON Cloud environment.

-Lastly, it's important to change the IXrouter's webinterface password.
-The initial password is unique for each router, but is printed on the label and can be spotted by anyone with physical access.
+Lastly, it's important to change the edge gateway's web interface password.
+The initial password is unique for each device, but is printed on the label and can be spotted by anyone with physical access.
 After using it for the initial login, change the password to something long, unique and hard to guess.

-✓ Configure IXrouter failover
+✓ Configure failover

-If possible, you should configure routers to employ Multi-WAN, which gives them failover capabilities in case their primary internet connection is disrupted.
+If possible, you should configure edge gateways to employ Multi-WAN, which gives them failover capabilities in case their primary internet connection is disrupted.